Why are choppiness, stridency, and breathiness three common vocal problems?

 That all being said, it’s been my experience that singers get that vocal tremor thing going because they’ve been driving too hard against the cords, causing fatigue far more quickly than if they’d had a better, more relaxed vocal balance.
 Take a break an go a little easy into the next exercise, backing off of the pressure and volume if that’s the case.
 If you still get the same result, don’t keep singing through it!
 Cool down your voice with some easy, smooth exercises and consider yourself done for the day.
 When you come back to your singing the next day, again, use less pressure and lower volume levels.

-Stridency is an over compression issue, usually accompanied with a high larynx.
+Stridency is an over-compression issue, usually accompanied with a high larynx.
 The tone is “driven” or pressed hard against the cords rather than allowing a more natural flow across the cords.
-When this driven, “metallic” sound is accompanied with a high larynx, any warmth that would have mitigated the harsh driven sound is gone, leaving an over-bright, thin, harsh and sometime nasaly sound – stridency.
+When this driven, “metallic” sound is accompanied with a high larynx, any warmth that would have mitigated the harsh driven sound is gone, leaving an over-bright, thin, harsh and sometime nasally sound – stridency.

 Hope this helps.